Disappearance of Lisa Dorrian: Media coverage and speculation

-Although he had previously been questioned by police in relation to Dorrian's murder, over the next few years Smyth was officially ruled out as a suspect by the PSNI.
-His younger brother Adam Smyth, who in 2007 was sentenced to 20 years in prison for attempted murder in relation to an unprovoked stabbing attack, had also previously been arrested on suspicion of Dorrian's murder and later released without charge.
-According to media reports, other members of Smyth's friendship group who were originally questioned as suspects, but then subsequently cleared of any involvement by the authorities, included Marty Peacock and Lisa's ex-boyfriend at the time Stevie Thompson, from whom she had allegedly stolen drugs.
+Although he had been questioned by police in relation to the murder, Smyth was officially ruled out as a suspect by the PSNI in the years that followed.
+His younger brother, 17-year-old Adam Smyth, who in 2007 was sentenced to 20 years in prison for attempted murder following an unprovoked stabbing, had also been arrested on suspicion of Dorrian's murder and later released without charge.
+According to media reports, other members of Smyth's friendship group who were initially questioned as suspects but subsequently cleared included 21‑year‑old Marty Peacock and 26‑year‑old Stevie Thompson, who was Dorrian's former boyfriend from whom she had allegedly stolen drugs.

-In a July 2015 newspaper interview at Maghaberry Prison, convicted murderer Jimmy Seales claimed that Dorrian was killed at the Ballyhalbert caravan site by drug dealers to whom she was in debt to for £20,000.
-Seales further alleged that he unwittingly bought the car used to transport her dead body a couple of days later and that later that week the PSNI arrived at his scrapyard in Comber to seize the car as potential evidence.
-Seales also asserted that the PSNI carried out searches of land belonging to him near Comber in 2012 in relation to Dorrian's disappearance.
-According to Seales, he was later informed that Dorrian's dead body was placed in a 40-gallon oil drum, which was then welded shut and buried near Ballygowan at an illegal landfill.
+In a 2015, newspaper interview conducted at Maghaberry Prison, convicted murderer Jimmy Seales claimed that Dorrian had been killed at the Ballyhalbert caravan site by drug dealers to whom she owed £20,000.
+Seales further alleged that he had unwittingly bought the car used to transport her body a few days later, and that the PSNI subsequently seized the vehicle from his scrapyard in Comber as potential evidence.
+He also stated that police had searched land belonging to him near Comber in 2012 in connection with the disappearance.
+According to Seales, he was later told that Dorrian's body had been placed in a 40‑gallon oil drum, welded shut, and buried at an illegal landfill near Ballygowan.

-In 2017 it was revealed that Mark Lovett (who was the last confirmed person to see Dorrian alive) had previously been arrested on suspicion of Dorrian's murder, but had then been released without charge after denying any involvement in her disappearance and had refused to engage with authorities ever since.
-A witness who was at the caravan party had previously described to police how Dorrian and Lovett were "hallucinating" when he left and that he later phoned Lovett around 1:15 am on the night in question to check on their welfare.
-According to the witness, Lovett rambled incoherently during the conversation and made a remark about "seeing things", before abruptly ending the call.
+In 2017, it emerged that Lovett, the last confirmed person to see Dorrian alive, had previously been arrested on suspicion of her murder but released without charge after denying involvement.
+He had since refused to engage with investigators.
+A witness who had attended the caravan party told police that Dorrian and Lovett had been "hallucinating" when he left, and that he later phoned Lovett at around 1:15 am to check on their welfare.
+According to the witness, Lovett rambled incoherently and made a remark about "seeing things" before abruptly ending the call.

-A newspaper also revealed in February 2019 that detectives investigating her murder, which they did not consider to be pre-planned, now believed that Dorrian's panicked killer summoned his father to the caravan park at Ballyhalbert to help dispose of her remains.
-They then placed Dorrian's body in the boot of his car and drove to a nearby location to secretly bury her.
-According to the article, detectives came to this conclusion due to the fact killer and his accomplice had not informed on each other in the intervening years, which indicated a close family connection.
+A Belfast Telegraph report in February 2019 stated that detectives, who did not believe the murder to have been pre‑planned, now suspected that Dorrian's panicked killer had summoned his father to the caravan park to help dispose of her body.
+The report suggested that the pair placed her remains in the boot of a car and drove to a nearby location to bury her secretly.
+Detectives were said to have reached this conclusion because the killer and his accomplice had not informed on each other in the intervening years, indicating a close family connection.